Is Uniti Group (UNIT) Too Good to Be True? A Comprehensive Analysis of a Potential Value Trap

 Before delving into the details, let's understand what the Altman Z-score entails.
 Invented by New York University Professor Edward I. Altman in 1968, the Z-Score is a financial model that predicts the probability of a company entering bankruptcy within a two-year time frame.
 The Altman Z-Score combines five different financial ratios, each weighted to create a final score.
 A score below 1.8 suggests a high likelihood of financial distress, while a score above 3 indicates a low risk.

-Uniti Group Inc is a REIT with about 135,000 route miles of fiber in the U.S., primarily in the Southeast.
+Uniti Group is a REIT with about 135,000 route miles of fiber in the U.S., primarily in the Southeast.
 Uniti reports its business in two segments: leasing and fiber.
 Leasing currently makes up about 75% of total revenue and consists mostly of Uniti's master lease agreement with Windstream.
+Uniti was spun out of Windstream in 2015 with a substantial portion of Windstream's network assets, and it immediately leased the entire portfolio back for Windstream's exclusive use.
 Other leasing revenue stems from sale-leaseback transactions with other fiber holders.
 Uniti generates fiber revenue by leasing dark and lit fiber to wireless carriers and other enterprises.

-A dissection of Uniti Group's Altman Z-score reveals Uniti Group's financial health may be weak, suggesting possible financial distress.
-This is a major risk factor for investors to consider.
+A dissection of Uniti Group's Altman Z-score reveals Uniti Group's financial health may be weak, suggesting possible financial distress:

 GuruFocus Premium members can find stocks with high Altman Z-Score using the following Screener: Walter Schloss Screen .